weka/terraform-gcp-weka/README.md

 smb_share_name                             = ""
 ```

-<br>In order to create stateless clients, need to set variable:
+<br>In order to create stateless clients, you need to set this variable:
 ```hcl
 smb_setup_protocol = true
 ```

-<br>In order to enable SMBW, need to set variable:
+<br>In order to enable SMBW, you need to set this variable:
 ```hcl
 smbw_enabled = true
 ```

-To join an SMB cluster in Active Directory, need to run manually command:
+To join an SMB cluster in Active Directory, you need to manually run this command:

 `weka smb domain join <smb_domain_username> <smb_domain_password> [--server smb_server_name]`.